COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Food Safety and Pregnancy

 Food safety is especially important during pregnancy.
 The hormones in pregnancy change the immune system, making it more likely for a pregnant woman to get a foodborne illness (food poisoning).
-Even if you don’t feel sick, the microorganisms that cause food-borne illness can cause serious harm to your baby.
-Take extra care with food when you are pregnant.
+Even if you don’t feel sick, the pathogen that cause poisoning can cause serious harm to your baby.
+Take extra care with handling food when you are pregnant.

 Caffeine and Pregnancy